tomshaw/rust-mysqldump/readme.md

 ## Features

-- Export all your database in a single operation.
+- Export all your databases in a single operation.
-- Runs asynchronously, and is extremely fast.
+- Runs asynchronously and is extremely fast.
-- Exclude certain databases from the backup.
+- Exclude selected databases from the backup.
-- Prints exported list of databases in a neat, colorized table.
+- Prints exported database list in a colorized table.

 ## Usage